Job Description - Telecommunicator - 9-1-1 Dispatcher

 Applicants must be at least 18 years of age, have a high

-school diploma or equivalent, typing skills of 35 wpm, basic
+school diploma or equivalent, typing skills with a minimum of 35 words per

 computer skills, a clean criminal history, and be able to pass a

 pre-employment drug screening.
 A pre-employment,

 County Control Center offers a benefit package that includes